Skip to content

 Can small businesses get blanket purchase agreements?

 Small businesses can absolutely pursue and win BPAs.
-Agencies regularly set aside BPAs for socioeconomic categories including 8(a), HUBZone, WOSB, and SDVOSB firms per FAR 19.000(a)(3).
+Agencies regularly set aside BPAs for socioeconomic categories including 8(a) participants, HUBZone small businesses, WOSB, and SDVOSB firms under the applicable FAR subparts (19.8, 19.13, 19.14, 19.15).
 You can pursue Traditional BPAs without a GSA Schedule, or Schedule BPAs if you hold one.

 Do I need a GSA Schedule to get a BPA?